lennylmiller/kudo-assignment/README.md

 - [x] Entering an address in address bar redirects to login.

 - [x] Login and Logout Toolbar Butons do not show up. app.component's
-- [ ] Saving the user while answering question is SERVER BUGGED?.
-- [ ] Scale the images, they are too big.
-- [ ] Match spinner background with other background
+- [x] Match spinner background with other background
-- [ ] Show 404 for a question that doesn't exist.
 - [ ] Cleanup
 ---